-The ancient Egyptian mummies have been extensively portrayed throughout history since the early inceptions of photography and cinema, and remain popular in visual
+The ancient Egyptian mummies have been extensively portrayed throughout history since the early inceptions of photography and cinema.
+Until this day, they remain popular in visual

 culture.
 Certain ways of portraying them have been repeatedly followed like traditions, which resulted in establishing stereotypes.
-In my MA thesis at Leiden University, I investigated how some of these recurring portrayals dehumanise the ancient Egyptians.
-I have compiled an archive of photographs and films, analysed their portrayal patterns, and identified two traditions; the portrayal of mummies in non-fictional photographs as artefacts (artefication), and their portrayal in fictional films as monsters (monstrification).
+In my MA thesis at Leiden University, I investigated how some of these recurring portrayals dehumanise them.
+I have compiled an archive of photographs and films, analysed their portrayal patterns, and identified two traditions; the portrayal of mummies in non-fictional photographs as artefacts, and their portrayal in fictional films as monsters.

 In this filmic essay, I offer a critique on the encounter with their monstrified portrayals in nine globally distributed “The Mummy” films dating from 1932 to 2017.
 By addressing the Egyptian mummies directly through my voice-over narration, I attempt to portray them humanely as seated spectators looking critically at how they are fictionally portrayed and vilified.
 In

 doing so, I hope to lessen the distance between them and us as viewers, enticing in turn a reflection on the dehumanising nature of the spectacularisation of their bodies.